Types of blood tests and what they mean for your health

 Thyroxine (T4): Along with T3, this regulates metabolism and growth.

-Thyroid-stimulating hormone (TSH) Helps regulate the levels of hormones the thyroid releases.
+Thyroid-stimulating hormone (TSH): Produced by the pituitary gland in your brain, it helps regulate the levels of hormones the thyroid releases.

 Here are normal results: